GoogleCloudPlatform/healthcare-data-harmonization/mapping_language/doc/reference.md

 NOTE: In the above example, the double <code><span>&#92;&#92;</span></code> is the JSON escape for a single <code><span>&#92;</span></code>.
 This means the above first name field, when parsed out of JSON, is `first\name`.

+NOTE: Unicode characters are not currently escaped in the output JSON.

 ### Constant